Zuzuna54/CereDesignTask/docs/diagrams/0_0_current_state_problem_explanation.md

 - **Onboarding Friction**: New developers must learn multiple systems
 - **Error Susceptibility**: Complex routing increases chance of mistakes

-## Usage in Presentations

-### 5-Minute Problem Overview

-This diagram is perfect for the **"Problem and Solution Overview"** section because it:

-- Quickly communicates the complexity without technical jargon
-- Uses visual metaphors (question marks, multiple paths) that are intuitive
-- Shows real-world applications (Telegram, Drone, Video) that stakeholders recognize
-- Establishes clear pain points that the solution will address

-### Stakeholder Communication

-The diagram helps **non-technical stakeholders** understand:

-- Why developers are struggling with the current system
-- Why a unified approach is necessary
-- How complexity translates to business costs
-- The scope of applications affected

 ## Open Questions Raised

 ### Business Impact